 10.1.3.
 Computation of Verification Parameters and Acceptance Criteria

 Once the brake is classified to its WLn-f/DM Group per paragraph 10.1.1., the testing facility shall run Trip #10 of the WLTP-Brake cycle with new brake parts to obtain the values of the check parameters to populate the cells in Table 10.3.
-The testing facility shall apply the WLt-f as defined in paragraph 8.1.1. (d) to conduct the cooling air adjustment according to paragraph 10.1.4.
+The testing facility shall apply the WLt-f as defined in paragraph 8.1.1. (d) for full-friction braking or paragraph 8.1.2. (d) for non-friction braking to conduct the cooling air adjustment according to paragraph 10.1.4.
 The measured values for the check parameters shall be calculated using the produced test report files as follows:

 (a) Average brake temperature over Trip #10 of the WLTP-Brake cycle (ABT):